nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 * Resilience

-  let say service B is down for some reason, the producer service that is service A can till send message to the queue without interruption.
+  Let say service B is down for some reason, the producer service that is service A can till send message to the queue without interruption.
 The service B can pick up that message and processes that once it is up and running.

 - Performance